 Keeping your overlocker clean will keep your machine running smoothly and is a crucial component for successful stitches.
 Serging creates a lot of lint which will build up in the machine, and oil will attract this lint to the moving parts of the machine-so it is important to not over-oil the overlocker.
-Your machine manual will also give you detailed cleaning and oiling suggestions.
-The L 860 and L 890 also have a built-in tutorial for machine maintenance in the Tutorial section of the Setup Program.
+Your machine manual will also give you detailed cleaning and oiling suggestions ..